realdah/simple-json-replay-server/README.md

 Isn't it overkill? if we just need a mock server to help us during development locally and once deployed, it will never bother again.

-### Basic useful feature list:
+### Simple Features:

  * **Simple command** to launch it in any avaialbe port with zero configuration.
  * **Easy to maintain data** Put a url and a response json in your replay data folder and you should get it right away.
- * **Advanced features** to allow you set more matching rules including request parameter, method, header, cookie.
+ * **Advanced features** to allow you set more matching rules including request parameter, method, header, cookie etc.
  * **Straight-foward rules** to return best match results.
  * **Fast & Predictable**, Once configured, it will response immediately and consitently.
  * **Flexible & Powerful**, You can configure different rules to simulating different responses to cover different scenarios for the same service call.